mathieufrh/laravel-awx/README.md

 ##### AwxServiceProvider

 This class contains no public methods of interest.
-This class should be added to the providers array in `config/app.php`.
+This class uses automatic package discovery and therefore does NOT need to be added to the providers array in `config/app.php`.
 This class will setup ioc bindings.

 ##### Real Examples